ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 Artifacts
 =========

-The build-system allows maintainers to generate artifacts for their Python libraries.
+The build system allows maintainers to generate artifacts for their Python libraries.
 Here, `artifacts` refers to both wheel and source files:

 - ``Wheel files`` have the ``*.whl`` file extension.